Exponential Growth Real World Examples

 Q: Is exponential growth always sustainable?

 A: No, exponential growth is not always sustainable.
-The finite nature of resources and the limits of the environment impose constraints on indefinite exponential growth.
+Practically speaking, the finite nature of resources and the limits of the environment impose constraints on indefinite exponential growth.
 Eventually, a plateau or decline is inevitable unless growth is consciously managed.

 Q: How can we manage exponential growth?